kurianbenoy/kurianbenoy-website/_posts/2021-05-23-TryingOutngrook.md

 - [Project 2: Camunda-formio-tasklist-vue](https://github.com/AOT-Technologies/forms-flow-ai-extensions/tree/master/camunda-formio-tasklist-vue)

 Since this is a Vue application, I was expecting to easily use along ngrok.
-So to use ngrok, instead of using any packages this time.
-I [created an account in ngrok](https://ngrok.com/) and downloaded the client for the operating system.
+Instead of using any packages this time, [I created an account in ngrok](https://ngrok.com/) and downloaded the client for the operating system.
 Then on authenicating with my token and running the command:

 `ngrok http 3000`